onap/dcaegen2/docs/sections/dcaeservice_helm_template.rst

 **readinessCheck**:

-Many microservices depend on having other services up and running in the DCAE and ONAP environment–services like AAF to get certificates or DMaaP to communicate with other services.
+Many microservices depend on having other services up and running in the DCAE and ONAP environment - services like AAF to get certificates or DMaaP to communicate with other services.
 ``readinessCheck.wait_for`` is a list of the *containers* that the microservice needs to have available.
 If this parameter is present, an initContainer will run and wait for all of the listed containers to become ready.
-(Unfortunately, it’s necessary to know the name of a *container*; it isn’t sufficient to list the name of a service.)
+(Unfortunately, it's necessary to know the name of a *container*; it isn't sufficient to list the name of a service.)

 Example: